 "Miss Hudson?
 I hope you understand that this is only the beginning.
 In a way I feel sorry for you because from now on I'm going to do everything I can to break you down, do you understand?
 Doctor Fleming made one mistake and you're it.
 You're the weak link, Miss Hudson.
 Now you surprised me today because you were strong.
 But there's always tomorrow, and the day after that, and the day after that, and sooner or later you're gonna talk to me.
 Until you do you're gonna be questioned, you're gonna be followed, and you're gonna be hounded.
 And Doctor Fleming can't do anything about it.
 You're on your own, Miss Hudson, and I'm gonna get to him through you.
-That's a promise.
+That's a promise."Instead of physically or psychologically torturing a suspect, the protagonist simply irritates the perp into making a crucial mistake.
+Can be done while Perp Sweating, or on the stand, as with The Perry Mason Method.

 - Smoothly done by Captain Carrot on Moist von Lipwig in Making Money, proving himself to be the more Genre Savvy of the two in regards to Police Procedural.